chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-20-Explore-Machine-Learning-Models-with-Explainable-AI-Challenge-Lab.md

       .callout { background-color:gold; font-size: smaller; padding: 10px; }
 ---

-In this article, we will go through the lab **GSP324** _[Explore Machine Learning Models with Explainable AI: Challenge Lab](https://www.qwiklabs.com/focuses/12011?parent=catalog)_, which is labeled as an [advanced-level](https://www.qwiklabs.com/quests/126) exercise.
+In this article, we will go through the lab **GSP324** _[Explore Machine Learning Models with Explainable AI: Challenge Lab](https://www.qwiklabs.com/focuses/12011?parent=catalog)_, which is an [advanced-level](https://www.qwiklabs.com/quests/126) exercise on Qwiklabs.
 TensorFlow is the dominant AI framework in the industry.
 You will practice the skills and knowledge in using Cloud AI Platform to build, train and deploy TensorFlow models for machine learning the dataset of the Home Mortgage Disclosure Act (HMDA) in New York.

 **Topics tested**: